-With Xiuchuan Liu and Xunan Yang, two talented Ph.D. students in statistics at the University of South Carolina.
+Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

-(1) Data from SCDOT(South Carolina Department of Transportation)
+Data retrieved from the South Carolina Department of Transportation (SCDOT):

 Different types of Roads

-(2) Data from SCDPS (South Carolina Department of Public Safety)
+Data retrieved from the South Carolina Department of Public Safety (SCDPS):

 DEM